argonautproject/us-core-patient-data-feed/README.md

 7. Handling Multiple Resource Types and Filters
    1. Clients MAY include filters for multiple resource types in a single Subscription request.
-   1. Servers SHOULD adjust the requested Subscription before persisting it, based on what it can support.
+   1. Servers SHOULD adjust the requested Subscription before persisting, based on the supported types and filters (Note: [search self link](https://www.hl7.org/fhir/search.html#selflink) uses a similar technique.)
    1. Clients SHOULD review the persisted Subscription resource to understand which resource types and filters are in effect.
    * _Examples_
        * A server might remove "CareTeam" from the requested Subscription to indicate that CareTeam resources will never trigger notifications.